ErikEkstedt/vap_agent/NOTES.md

 the second speaker increases which is reflected in the rise in entropy.

-# Future and Now Projection Divergence vs Convergence
+# Next Speaker Probability Convergence/Divergence
 ![add turngpt](assets/note_6_now_future_divergence.png)
 * Divergence:
     * The future "believes" the turn is ending (in 600-2000ms)